 Following the announcement on Monday 27 April 2015, we will work with KPMG LLP, who have been appointed Joint Administrators of Tullis Russell Papermakers Limited.

 Having worked closely with the local community and employees of Tullis Russell for several years, we are genuinely very sorry to hear of the announcement.

 Our power station at Markinch can run independently of Tullis Russell, and was designed to have the capability to run in ‘power only mode’.
 The power station will therefore continue to operate at full capacity, purchasing and consuming the same volumes of fuel as originally planned.

 A major addition to the Scottish Government’s plan for a more sustainable energy future in Scotland was reached in March 2015 with Fergus Ewing MSP, Minister for Business, Energy and Tourism, officially opening RWE’s Markinch Biomass Combined Heat and Power (CHP) plant in Fife, Scotland.

-The new facility has an installed capacity of up to 65 MW and provides all of Tullis Russell’s electricity and steam requirements, with excess electricity generation being fed into local networks to fuel around 45,000 homes.
-The new biomass CHP plant is fuelled by approximately 90% recovered wood waste and approximately 10% virgin wood sourced from sustainably managed forests.
+The new facility has an installed capacity of up to 65 MW and is fuelled by circa 450,000 tonnes per annum of biomass fuel.
+Approximately 90% is recovered wood waste and the remainder virgin wood sourced from sustainably managed forests.

 The plant has been generating power to Tullis Russell Papermakers and the local network since February 2014.